 Speakers emphasized throughout the conference how mistakes will be made during the process of trying to be more racially equitable.

-“The biggest risk that we take when we innovate is not being perfect,” Brar said.
+“The biggest risk that we take when we innovate is not being perfect,” said Niketa Brar, executive director of Chicago United for Equity.
 “Well, congratulations, we’re already not perfect.”

 While the task may be challenging at first, a team that holds each other accountable will be able to help brainstorm how to make the mission better.
 The “Continuum of Being an Anti-racist Multicultural Organization” chart provided by Association of Educational Service Agencies describes what a fully inclusive anti-racist organization would look like.
 One of the key points include having the entire team as participants.